nanvel/blog/pages/books.md

 - Learning Python Design Patterns by Gennadiy Zlobin
 - The Great Gilly Hopkins by Katherine Paterson
 - IOS 8 APP Development Essentials - Second Edition: Learn to Develop iOS 8 Apps using Xcode and Swift 1.2 by Neil Smyth
+- Meaningful: The Story of Ideas That Fly by Bernadette Jiwa

 ## Archive